42° F

 A: Tioga Road, Glacier Point Road, and the Mariposa Grove Road close seasonally in the winter to vehicular traffic.

-Tioga Road is closed just past the entrance to the Tuolumne Grove (the trees are accessible year-round) all the way to the Tioga park entrance on the other side.
+Tioga Road in winter is closed just past the entrance to the Tuolumne Grove (the trees are accessible year-round) all the way to the Tioga park entrance on the other side.

 Sometimes there can be shorter periods of time (a day or two) where the road may close temporarily and reopen, especially in the late fall.
 Again the best resource for information regarding roads in the park is the current park conditions webpage linked above.